kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ### New PodConditions

-A new condition type, called `TargetedForDisruption`, is introduced to indicate a pod failure caused by external disruption.
+A new condition type, called `TargetedForDisruption`, is introduced to indicate a pod failure caused by a disruption.
 In order to account for different reasons for pod termination we add the following reason types based on the invocation context (we focus on covering these scenarios were the new condition makes it easier to determine if a failed pod should be restarted):